Types of Courses

 Online (Live) Web-Conference Courses

 These online courses meet at a scheduled time weekly, and you participate in class live at that time.
 Meeting times are listed in course descriptions.
+Please see the Web Conference Technology Guidelines for more information.

 On Campus or Online Courses